All sporting equipment including golf equipment, bicycles, and ski equipment

 Sporting weapons and ammunition

-Firearms designed for sporting purposes, such as target pistols and rifles, air guns, safari rifles, hunting rifles, and so on may be carried as checked baggage on Emirates flights under the following conditions:
+Firearms designed for sporting purposes, such as target pistols and rifles, air guns, safari rifles, hunting rifles, etc., may be carried as checked baggage on Emirates flights under the following conditions:

 The following special conditions apply to customers wishing to carry firearms on flights into or through Dubai: